IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 _Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services._

-_OpenShift is a Kubernetes distribution._
+_OpenShift is an enterprise-grade, certified Kubernetes distribution with additional features._

 ### 1. Command Line Interface